+Our Vision is 'Journeying Together' which underpins our strong belief in inclusion and valuing all of God's children to be 'be encouraged in heart and united in love' (Col 2)

-- Provision for children with SEND is the responsibility of the whole school and we expect every member of staff accepts and embraces this responsibility. - Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND - We recognise the need to work in partnership with parents and value the contribution parents make to their child's education.
-Children also contribute their views on the provision provided - We recognise the individuality of each child and strive to help them to achieve their full potential.
-Every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs. - All children have the ability to learn and progress and we work to provide an environment where all children are valued, their potential nurtured and their achievements celebrated.
+Provision for children with SEND is the responsibility of the whole school and we expect every member of staff accepts and embraces this responsibility.

+Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND

+We recognise the need to work in partnership with parents and value the contribution parents make to their child's education.
+Children also contribute their views on the provision provided

+We recognise the individuality of each child and strive to help them to achieve their full potential.
+Every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs.

+All children have the ability to learn and progress and we work to provide an environment where all children are valued, their potential nurtured and their achievements celebrated.

-Mrs Simpson is the schools' SENDCo and Mrs Strangeways is the Deputy SENDCo.
+Mrs Simpson is the schools' SENDCo.
+Mrs Morgan assists the SENDCo.